VNVetrov/True-Values-Selector/README.md

 # True-Values-Selector
 This programm was written to fix wrong selected true values.

 To start it open terminal and bash start.sh with correct args.
+Works only on Tristan!

 `json_path` - path to json file that creates after every model test.